Retatrutide (GLP-RT) — what the triple-receptor research actually shows

 - Jastreboff et al. (NEJM, 2023) — the pivotal Phase 2 obesity trial, 48-week design, 338 adults, dose-response analysis.
 The methods section is worth reading for the dose-escalation schedule.

-- Sanyal et al. (2023) — Phase 2 sub-study on hepatic steatosis endpoints, MRI-PDFF as the primary biomarker.
+- Sanyal et al. (Nat Med, 2024) — Phase 2 sub-study on hepatic steatosis endpoints, MRI-PDFF as the primary biomarker.

-- Coskun et al. (Cell Reports Medicine, 2022) — pre-clinical pharmacology paper from the developing sponsor describing the receptor activity ratios + animal-model efficacy that justified moving the molecule into human trials.
+- Coskun et al. (Cell Metabolism, 2022) — pre-clinical pharmacology paper from the developing sponsor describing the receptor activity ratios + animal-model efficacy that justified moving the molecule into human trials.

 - ClinicalTrials.gov — search the molecule sponsor portfolio for current Phase 3 recruitment status and expected primary completion dates.